Zamiell/stardew-valley/Min-Max_Guide.md

   * This gives a greater probability to catch easier fish and also saves time on casting/reeling animations.
 * At 9 AM, destroy the Bamboo Pole and buy the [Training Rod](https://stardewvalleywiki.com/Training_Rod) from Willy for 25g.
 * Fish until you have enough fish to sell to get up to 1,800g.
 (Continue using minimum casts.)
 * Destroy the Training Rod and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy for 1,800g.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
-(All you need is around 35 bait or so to last the rest of the day.)
+* Fish using max casts at the same spot as before.
+* At 4:30 PM, if you don't have enough bait to finish out the day, go to Willy and buy more.
 * Fish until 2 AM.
-With the Fiberglass Rod, use maximum casts.
-Pass out at the docks.
-  * Before passing out, leave all of the fish in the chest.
+Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 4